m-hairan/m-hairan/README.md

 ## - About Me 👨‍🦱

-I'm Hairan, a Javascript Fullstack Engineer living in Selangor, Malaysia.
+I'm Hairan, a Javascript Fullstack Engineer living in Toronto, Canada currently.
 In the last 5 years, I am committed to the development of web-based solutions, customization of existing applications, architecture design, code reviewing, bug fixing, performance scaling & optimizations, technical support, and consulting.
 Nowadays, I don't consider myself to be just a developer, I consider myself to be more of a problem solver, engineer and consultant.
 Someone whose job is to pave the way to help the client achieve what they want and obtain what they need!
 I am more than willing to go the extra mile to make sure I can help the client to the best of my ability and make sure that they are satisfied.